Benefits of Living Green Walls

 Plantlife acts as a natural air purifier.
 Harmful toxins can cause physical symptoms like headaches, eye irritation and coughing, but the right greenery can help to remove these pollutants, including ammonia, xylene, benzene, formaldehyde and trichloroethylene.
 A room filled with plants can have 50-60% fewer molds and bacteria in the air.

-OnOffice states, “plants also work to moderate temperatures by acting as natural insulation barriers, ensuring the air is not only clean but comfortable; providing occupants with the added benefits of reduced carbon emissions, along with lower heating and air conditioning costs.
+OnOffice states, “plants also work to moderate temperatures by acting as natural insulation barriers, ensuring the air is not only clean but comfortable; providing occupants with the added benefit of reduced carbon emissions and owners the benefit of lower heating and air conditioning costs.

 Reduce Noise Levels